 The SCAR Delegation consisted of C Summerhayes (Head of Delegation), C Kennicutt, M Sparrow, and K Lochte, who presented the SCAR lecture.
-Several of the Members of SCAR's Standing Committee on the Antarctic Treaty System (SC-ATS) attended the meeting (C Kennicutt, H Miller, S Marenssi, J Shears), which facilitated decision making on key issues concerning SCAR's presentations to the CEP and the ATCM.
-SCATS Chair S Chown sent his regrets for being unable to attend.
-SCAR V-Ps R Ravindra and S Marenssi were also present.
+The Chairman of SCAR's Standing Committee on the Antarctic Treaty System (SC-ATS), S Chown, sent his regrets for being unable to attend.
+Several of the Members of SC-ATS attended the meeting (C Kennicutt, H Miller, S Marenssi, J Shears), which facilitated decision making on key issues concerning SCAR's presentations to the CEP and the ATCM.
+SCAR Vice-Presidents R Ravindra and S Marenssi were also present.